aiidateam/aiida-core/docs/source/working_with_aiida/cookbook.rst

 to dynamically decide on which computer to submit, or to delay submission, etc.) you can use a modification of the following script::

+    from __future__ import print_function

     def get_scheduler_jobs(only_current_user=True):
         """
         Return a list of all current jobs in the scheduler.

         .. note:: an SSH connection is open and closed at every launch of this function.

         :param only_current_user: if True, filters by these considering only those of the current user (if this feature is supported by the scheduler plugin).
 Otherwise, if False show all jobs.
         """
         from aiida import orm

-        computer = Computer.get('deneb')
+        computer = Computer.get(name='deneb')
         transport = computer.get_transport()
         scheduler = computer.get_scheduler()
         scheduler.set_transport(transport)